Controlling qubit-oscillator systems using linear parameter sweeps: Introduction

 Some of the advantages of superconducting circuits in circuit QED systems are (1) the ability to reach previously inaccessible parameter regimes (e.g.~deep strong coupling), (2) the ability to set the circuit parameters by appropriate circuit design and (3) the ability to design circuits in which the parameters can be tuned in real time.

 The tunability of circuit parameters is often utilized to choose optimal bias points and apply sinusoidal signals to drive transitions between different energy levels to manipulate the quantum state of the system.
 The tunability can also be utilized by performing parameter sweeps or quenches.
-In quantum computing devices, for example, parameter sweeps can be used to perform quantum annealing and adiabatic quantum computing \cite{Hauke,Albash}.
-More generally, one-way parameter variations in quantum systems can lead to interesting phenomena such as Landau-Zener (LZ) transitions \cite{Shevchenko} and the creation of topological defects via the Kibble-Zurek mechanism \cite{DelCampo}.
-We will investigate the possibility of finding such effects in the present study.
+While sinusoidal driving is studied more extensively, linear parameter sweeps are also important in quantum computing and related applications.
+For example, parameter sweeps can be used to perform quantum annealing and adiabatic quantum computing \cite{Hauke,Albash}.
+Understanding the quantum dynamics under such unidirectional parameter sweeps is crucial to designing good control protocols that utilize the parameter sweeps for efficient state preparation.
+One-way parameter variations in quantum systems can also lead to interesting phenomena such as Landau-Zener (LZ) transitions \cite{Shevchenko} and the creation of topological defects via the Kibble-Zurek mechanism \cite{DelCampo}.
+Having a good grasp on the probability that the system might leave the desired quantum state or the amount of energy generated as a result of the parameter sweep is crucial for practical applications.
+We will therefore investigate the manifestation of these effects in the present study.

 One of the important tasks in circuit QED systems is the preparation of nonclassical states, such as Fock states and Schr\"odinger cat states.
 These could be useful for various applications, including quantum communication, sensing, and error correction.
 We will therefore pay special attention to the possibility of obtaining practically interesting states at the end of the parameter sweep.
 It is worth noting in this context that there are alternative proposals in the literature for generating nonclassical states in cavity QED systems using periodic modulation of the qubit-cavity coupling strength \cite{Xiao,Liu}.
 One potential advantage of linear sweeps is that they can be robust against certain fluctuations, depending on the details of the experimental setup under study.